Sidharthan-B/useless_project_temp/README.md

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- Javascript
+Languages used: JavaScript
-- React Vite, Firebase
+Frameworks used: React (Vite), Firebase
-- Firebase SDK
-- figma
+Libraries used: Firebase SDK for database interactions Tools used: Figma (for UI design)

 For Hardware:
 - [List main components]